Medical Properties Trust Inc. (NYSE:MPW) stock: You might be surprised

 Sponsored

-Further, it is important to consider MPW stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 4.56.Likewise, its price to free cash flow for the last twelve months stands at 3.97.
-MPW’s price to book ratio for the most recent quarter was 0.82, resulting in an 27.88 price to cash per share for the period.
+Further, it is important to consider MPW stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 4.60.Likewise, its price to free cash flow for the last twelve months stands at 1.72.
+MPW’s price to book ratio for the most recent quarter was 0.85, resulting in an 24.18 price to cash per share for the period.

 How does Medical Properties Trust Inc. (MPW) stock rate among analysts?
 Buy, sell, or hold?